Blindness or visual impairment gives rise to problems that affect every area of your life, even your ability to work.

 - Supplemental Security Income (SSI): Qualifying under SSI is based on financial need.
 Although the rules for determining financial need are complicated, if you and your spouse’s combined income exceeds $1,157 (as of 2019), you may have trouble qualifying for full benefits for the blind, and past a certain point, you will not qualify for benefits at all.
 SSI eligibility is also conditioned on very low asset limits.
 There is no “12-month” duration rule for SSI as there is for SSDI.

-If you qualify for benefits for legally blind individuals under SSDI, you will be allowed to earn up to $2,040 per month in earned income (as of 2019) without disqualifying yourself for blind disability benefits.
+If you qualify for benefits for legally blind individuals under SSDI, you will be allowed to work while on disability and earn up to $2,040 per month in earned income (as of 2019) without disqualifying yourself for blind disability benefits.